Ansh2905/rock-paper-scissors/README.md

-This program allows a user to play 5 rounds of rock, paper, scissors with the computer.
-After reach round, the winner of that round is declared.
-After 5 rounds, the one who has won most rounds is declared as the overall winner.
+This program allows a user to play rock, paper, scissors against the computer using the given buttons.
+After each round, the winner of that round is declared.
+The first to win 5 rounds is the overall winner of the game.